alinadonisa/cockroach-operator/README.md

 mkdir -p ~/.gcp
 gcloud iam service-accounts keys create ~/.gsp/osServiceAccount.json --iam-account open-shift-sa@openshift-sandbox-id.iam.gserviceaccount.com
 ```
-10. Create a folder where the in instalation of the cluster will be saved
+10. Create a folder where the installation of the cluster will be saved

 ```bash
 mkdir ~/oshift